muffin87/helm-tutorial/part-06/README.md

 We have some base metadata here.
 You should remember this information, as they are directly taken from the `Chart.yaml`.
-You can manually create the index file by executing the follwoing command in the directory where your packaged charts reside.
+You can manually create the index file by executing the following command in the directory where your packaged Charts reside.

 ```bash
 helm repo index